 Many manufacturers program response criteria into the OAE unit.
 At least three test frequencies – of 2000 Hz, 3000 Hz, and 4000 Hz – are evaluated during the screening.
 Usually, signal-to-noise ratios (SNRs) of at least 6 dB are used; however, some manufacturers will set their own SNRs.
 DPOAE SNRs vary, depending on whether mean SNR is calculated or mean plus 1 or 2 standard deviations of noise.
 In addition, a minimum absolute DPOAE level of 5 dB SPL is imposed.

 The infant should be asleep or resting quietly for the test and positioned to reduce muscle artifact.
 A snug probe fit is essential for valid and reliable recordings.
-Ears should be screened one at a time, with the infant placed on his/her side and the ear being screened facing up.
+Ears should be screened one at a time, with the infant placed on their side and the ear being screened facing up.
 The screener visually inspects the outer part of the ear canal to ensure that the canal is patent and clear of debris.
 Prior to insertion of the probe, a gentle massage of the area below the tragus helps to open a collapsed canal or dislodge debris that may be blocking the canal.

 In OAE screenings, the stimulus level is calibrated in each ear according to the manufacturer's specifications.
 After stimulus-level requirements have been met, OAEs are collected to meet stopping criteria.
 If OAEs do not appear to be present, the probe is taken out and inspected to determine if the probe is blocked with cerumen or vernix.
 A blocked probe should be cleaned and reinserted, and the screening should be repeated.